 Your adventure will be similar, and your challenge will be to minimize the number of days to circumnavigate the world/globe using as many modes of transportation as possible.
 The only restriction you have is the mode of transportation must be suitable for the terrain (i.e., bicycles cannot traverse across the Mediterranean Sea).
 In addition, there are a few locations or checkpoints you must travel through on your journey.
 Other than that, you are free to choose your route, mode of transportation used along the way and other pertinent details to compile for judging and scoring your adventure.

 This is a planning and logistics competition: You need not physically complete the travel and prove it with a stamped passport!
 You can work individually or in groups, but if you work in groups, your journey should reflect only 1 person traveling.

-Create a new account.
+Not an ASCE Member?
+Create a new Account.
 ASCE membership is free for students.
-Only one member of your team should create a credential if you elect to compete as a team.
+Only one member of your team should create a credential if you elect to complete as a team.

 3 finalists (individual or team) will be selected from the entry pool, based on a total point scale, as well as any WOW-factor the judging panel considers pertaining to the thrill of the adventure and the creative use of transportation modes integrated into your journey.
 These finalists will be notified by email of their selection at a later date (TBD).
 Each of these 3 finalists will be invited to the ASCE T&DI flagship conference (International Conference on Transportation and Development 2022).
 A special session will be arranged at ICTD 2022 to allow each of the 3 finalists to provide a 15-minute presentation (PowerPoint, Poster or Video) and a final vote will be made for 1st, 2nd, and 3rd place.
 Failure to accept the conference invitation will result in an award made to the next highest scored/rated entry.